 All forms of art provide a means to help a woman externalize that which silently moves her, to re-acquaint her self with self, to re-create a new awareness of self, to communicate about herself with others, and to meet her own wondrous feminine spirit/guide.

 It is my hope that as you journey through the words that build my blog, A Meditative Journey with Saldage*, you return again and again to the wisdom within the Kalama Sutta.
-If you find that my words, images, and/or images trigger any discontent within, please abandon them.
+If you find that my words, images, and/or cited quotes trigger any discontent within, please abandon them.
 If you find that they lead to an easing of discontent, please accept my written thoughts as a gift from me to you.

 Please note that all images included in this blog have been created by me if not otherwise noted.
 If you wish to share please make a notation of this source.
 Thank you.

 *The word “saldage” and its spelling and meaning was introduced to me through readings of eastern medicine.
 Recently a blogger shared with me that “saldage” was in fact spelled “saudade”.
 Saudade is a unique Portuguese word that has no immediate translation in English.
 In the book In Portugal of 1912, A. F. G. Bell writes: The famous saudade of the Portuguese is a vague and constant desire for something that does not and probably cannot exist, for something other than the present, a turning towards the past or towards the future; not an active discontent or poignant sadness but an indolent dreaming wistfulness. (cited in http://en.wikipedia.org/wiki/Saudade)